verbarmont/tech-notes/_posts/2016-11-06-setup-confluence-aws-ec2.md

 ```
 ***Note***: due to the nature of Supervisor, the Docker container has to be started in the foreground.
 This is achieved by the `-i` option.

 If you want, you can also make Confluence stop the PostgreSQL Docker container when it stops itself.
-This is achieved by the addition of one line in Confluence script at `/etc/init.d/confluence`:
+This is achieved by the addition of one line in the Confluence script at `/etc/init.d/confluence`:

 ```
 case "$1" in